 Mastering the next level: Choctaw Nation receives plan of action to consolidate tribal services.

-With more than 84,000 members in the state of Oklahoma, the Choctaw Nation’s steady growth is reflected in increased programs and services for its members, provided by an ever-growing number of employees.
+With approximately 85,000 members across the State of Oklahoma, the Choctaw Nation’s steady growth is reflected in increased programs and services for its members, provided by an ever-growing number of employees.
 This caused serious space and accessibility issues for the tribe, whose employees were divided between old, overcrowded tribal facilities and approximately 30 different leased buildings across the town of Durant.
 The existing primary site also presented several additional problems, as its three-facility complex was not easily accessible to elderly tribal members and had no room for growth.

 Following this Master Plan, design and construction of the central campus complex is expected to improve operational efficiency and better accommodate future growth for the tribe for the next 50 years.
-The plan provides for 10 new buildings, approximately 1,000,000 SF of new construction and numerous outdoor spaces on a single site, serving as home to the Nation’s government and administrative offices, as well as all programs and services the tribe provides.
-The move is a significant step forward for the tribe, which is one of the largest in Oklahoma.
+The plan provides for 10 new buildings, approximately 1,000,000 SF of new construction and numerous outdoor spaces on a single site which will serve as home to the Nation’s government and administrative offices, as well as all programs and services the tribe provides.
+The move is a significant step forward for the Choctaws, who are one of the largest Native American tribes in Oklahoma.